-Keeping required property charges paid up is a key requirement of the reverse mortgage program.
-As long as at least one borrower is living in the home and paying property charges, no mortgage payments are required.
+Paying required property-related expenses is a key requirement of the reverse mortgage program.
+As long as at least one borrower (or non-borrowing spouse) is living in the home and paying the required property charges, no mortgage payments are required.

 If a borrower fails to keep up with the property charges, they risk triggering a maturity event that will make the HECM balance due and payable in full.